Xamarin

 xmlns:local="clr-namespace:XamlSamples;assembl=XamlSamples"

-And define our namespace
+And define our namespace in C#.

 using System; using Xamarin.Forms; namespace XamlSamples { static class AppConstants { public static readonly Thickness PagePadding = new Thickness(5, Device.OnPlatform(20, 0, 0), 5, 0); public static readonly Font TitleFont = Font.SystemFontOfSize(Device.OnPlatform(35, 40, 50), FontAttributes.Bold); public static readonly Color BackgroundColor = Device.OnPlatform(Color.White, Color.Black, Color.Black); public static readonly Color ForegroundColor = Device.OnPlatform(Color.Black, Color.White, Color.White); } }

-Now, we simply reference our code using {x:Static local:AppConstants.fieldName}
+Now, we simply reference our code using {x:Static local:AppConstants.fieldName}.

 <Label Text="Hi" TextColor="{x:Static local:AppConstants.TextColor}" BackgroundColor="{x:Static local:AppConstants.BackgroundColor}" Font="{x:Static local:AppConstants.TitleFont}" />